ILNSuryaChandra/xai-telegram-notifier/README.md

-PS: If any nuclear war occurs because of this, i am not responsible
+PS: If any nuclear war occurs because of this, I am not responsible. this is my first time using GitHub to distribute something. use at your discretion

 # XAI Telegram Notifier

 This script monitors your specified screen session and sends updates to Telegram.

 ## Installation
-1. setting up a bot:
+### 1. Setting up a bot:

    #Visit BotFather